'Nothing ever happens here': Bar shooting stuns idyllic Thousand Oaks

 “We don’t have to live in fear,” he said.

-NBC News’ Richie Duchon, Phil Helsel and James Rainey reported from Thousand Oaks, California.
-NBC News’ Elizabeth Chuck reported from New York.
+Richie Duchon, Phil Helsel and James Rainey reported from Thousand Oaks.
+Elizabeth Chuck reported from New York.